 2. Identify Your Strongest Customers and Partners

-Regular customers, partners, and vendors are a low hanging fruit for your review growth strategy.
+Regular customers, partners, and vendors are low-hanging fruit for your review growth strategy.
 Often, they become great brand ambassadors and are likely to leave the most positive reviews.
 Even though your vendors may not be your customers, they can still attest to what it’s like working with you on a regular basis.
-Identify customers you have an established relationship with, as they will probably probably jump at the chance to provide a glowing testimony for your service business.
+Identify customers you have an established relationship with, as they will probably jump at the chance to provide a glowing testimony for your service business.

 3. The Ask

 Now, it’s time to put a plan in place.
 There are several ways you can go about asking customers to leave your service business an online review:

 Follow up Email – The best time to ask your customer for an online review is to ask right after you’ve completed your service and it’s still fresh in the customer’s mind.
 Follow up shortly after with a personalized email from the service technician, account manager, or even business owner.
 Your email should be thanking the customer for choosing your local service business, letting them know you would appreciate feedback on their experience and include a brief explanation as to why their feedback is valuable.

 Company Email Signature – Adding a link to your signature can be the easiest way to get a boost in your reviews.
 Think about how many emails your employees send each month.
 A simple CTA could be: